surma/surma.dev/content/things/range-requests.md

 ### Error handling

-One of the great features about WHATWG streams is their ability to communicate backpressure (take a look at the `desiredSize` property on the `ReadableStreamDefaultController` and `WritableStreamDefaultWriter`). `fetch()` uses this mechanism to detect when the internal buffer reaches a certain threshold (called the “high water mark” in the stream spec) and make a server to stop sending data.
-This prevents us from accidentally storing large amounts of data in memory without realizing it.
-The downside is that any given `pipeTo()` call might not finish until there is a consumer consuming the data.
-If were were to run the concatenation loop directly in the `streamBlob()` function, we’d potentially end up in a deadlock scenario: The input stream can’t finish until someone starts consuming the buffered up data.
+One of the great features about WHATWG streams is their ability to communicate backpressure, that is to let the producer of data know at what rate the data is being consumed (take a look at the `desiredSize` property on the `ReadableStreamDefaultController` and `WritableStreamDefaultWriter`). `fetch()` uses this mechanism to detect when the internal buffer reaches a certain threshold (called the “high water mark” in the stream spec) and stop the server from sending more data.
+This prevents storing large amounts of data in memory by accident.
+The downside is that any given `pipeTo()` call might not finish until there is a consumer consuming all the data.
+If we were to run the concatenation loop directly in the `streamBlob()` function, we’d potentially end up in a deadlock scenario: The input stream can’t finish until someone starts consuming the buffered up data.
 The buffered data can’t be consumed until the `ReadableStream` has been returned from the function.
 The function can’t return a value until all input streams have been forwarded.
-An AIIFE let’s us resolve this circular dependency by running the stream forwarding concurrently.
+An AIIFE let’s us resolve this circular dependency by running the concatenation loop concurrently.

 Something that is easy for forget with AIIFEs is that any thrown error will _not_ bubble up, but instead reject the promise the AIIFE returns.
 Since no one is actually doing anything with the return value of the AIIFE, that error will either get lost or, like in some runtimes, cause an error log and potentially end the process.
 There’s many different ways to handle this, and it depends on the context what the right way forward is.
-For this experiment, I am just going to attach a `catch()` handler to the AIIFE and log the error:
+Arguably the cleanest version would be to refactor the function to take a `WritableStream`, letting the caller decide which route to take.
+But for this experiment, I am just going to attach a `catch()` handler to the AIIFE and log the error:

 ```ts
 const { readable, writable } = new TransformStream();